 Build a Strong Fundraising Program by Working With Your CFO and Board

 Alert!
 3 in 10 fundraisers are likely to leave the profession within the next two years.
-And one of the top five reasons talented fundraisers are ready to take their skills to commercial marketing is because their “Leadership (CEO or board) neither respects nor understands fundraising.”
+One of the top five reasons talented fundraisers are ready to take their skills to commercial marketing is because their leadership (CEO or board) neither respects nor understands fundraising.

 You can read the full survey report from the Association of Fundraising Professionals (AFP) and The Chronicle of Philanthropy here.